ongspxm/game-space_travel/log.md

 ---

-function to rebase the planet and generate a new target planet is done.
+function to rebase the planet and generate a new target planet is done. time to work on the jumping function. from one planet to the other. from `base` to `target`.

+---

+now that jumping works, the game physics is almost done. now just have to do all the gameplay logic, score and the rest of the game mechanics.

+with the addition of the checking of external boundaries. the basic game is done. time to add the blings blings.